isaaguilar/terraform-operator-website/content/docs/architecture/tasks.md

 These are special tasks that are executed between Terraform tasks.
 Terraform users understand that not every terraform workflow is a standalone execution; it would be nice if it was.

-Scripts allow users to write their own logic, do file manipulation, ensure vars, run tests, or a plethora of other things as a stage in the terraform operator workflow.
+Scripts allow users to write their own logic that runs as as a stage in the Terraform Operator workflow.
+This could include some file manipulation, ensure vars, run tests, or in general, anything.

 ## Modifying and Extending Tasks